top of page

 Studying a Master of High Performance Sport at the University of Technology Sydney (UTS), Josie Bulman had an incredible season on court in the New Balance University Basketball League (UBL).
 Helping UTS make the semi-finals in the women’s competition, Bulman lead the stats across the league during the regular season thanks to an incredible 168 points, 34 free throws made, 118 rebounds and 51 assists.

 Meanwhile in UBL men, Lachlan Bertram scored a spectacular 220 points across the regular season, averaging an outstanding 31.43 points per match, made 42 free throws, 27 steals and made 24 three-point shots.
-Studying a Bachelor of Exercise and Sport Science at Curtain University, Bertram is no stranger to competitive basketball, also currently playing in the NBL1 league.
+Studying a Bachelor of Exercise and Sport Science at Curtin University, Bertram is no stranger to competitive basketball, also currently playing in the NBL1 league.

 Having travelled to Melbourne for the Men’s UBL Grand Final to accept his MVP award, Bertram said he was grateful for the acknowledgement after a strong season, despite not taking part in finals.